Realizing profitability with drone precision agriculture

 In addition to data capture, drones can be used to plant seeds, apply pesticides, and perform a variety of other tasks with much greater speed and precision than manual methods can achieve.

 With the ability to deliver imagery and sensor data that beats dated and low-resolution and/or non-cost-effective methods, the demand for drone-based precision agriculture is on the rise.
-This demand is driven by the advancement and increased accessibility of drone technology and services.
+This demand is driven by the advancement and increased accessibility of drones for agricultural use.

 The bottlenecks in scaling up for economic viability

 Currently, regulatory landscapes around the world are making it difficult to turn this dream into reality.
 In most countries, operating a drone is largely limited to visual line-of-sight (VLOS), even in rural areas.
 That means that drones can fly at most around 500 meters away from their operators.
-For an agricultural professional with a lot of land to cover, this means hard labor.
+For an agricultural professional with a lot of lands to cover, this means hard labor.
 Driving from field to field, setting up and repacking the drone each time, and painstakingly trudging through the work in a piecemeal fashion.
-This excessive drain on time and resources will quickly destroy any perceived efficiency boost from using unmanned technologies.
+This excessive drain on time and resources will quickly destroy any perceived efficiency boost from using This excessive drain on time and resources will quickly destroy any perceived efficiency boost from using unmanned aircraft technologies.

 In order to realize the advantages of economy of scale, and to enable autonomous operations with fleets of drones, BVLOS (beyond visual line of sight) flights will be required.
 As anyone following the ever-changing drone industry knows, the United States Federal Aviation Administration (FAA) and other aviation regulatory bodies keep a tight leash on BVLOS operations.
 They approve only a small proportion of the requests for authorization that they receive.